 - Duplicate bills from same visit

-20% of ER bills have identity errors.
+ER billing errors are extremely common — studies show coding errors in 18-26% of emergency department bills.
 One wrong digit in a medical record number = someone else's $50,000 surgery on your bill.

 Step 3: Know What You're Dealing With